ddauber/r4np_book/README.md

 # R for Non-Programmers
-Here you find all the materials used for my **R for Non-Programmers** tutorials
+Here you find all the materials used for my **R for Non-Programmers** tutorials.